1997–98 Mighty Ducks of Anaheim season: Regular season

 The team lost seven games in a row in early March but made a push for the post season in late March being undefeated in five games after the team came together following the infamous game against Dallas on March 13, but without their captain and losing Guy Hebert on March 8 due to a severe shoulder injury the team went 7-15-4 after the Olympic break thus missing the Play Offs.

 Mikhail Shtalenkov played very well replacing Hebert, appearing in 18 of the last 21 games of the season.
 It was the first time he was the Mighty Ducks' number one for a longer stretch since playing three games in last year's Play Offs.
 The Ducks allowed too many goals that season and scored 40 less than last year.
 The drastic decrease in goals was a result of Kariya's absence, players like Sandstrom, Young, Rycchel, Pronger and Drury scoring less as well as the trade with the Islanders: it saw them losing reliable bottom six scoring from all players, the speed from Sacco, the gritty play of Janssens and the experience of Daigeneault on Defense who was important to their Powerplay.
 Though Travis Green played quite well for the Ducks, the deal was very lopsided and had many wondered at the time as the deal did not pay off at all.
 Late season acquisition Josef Marha had Anaheim hoping for next season as he had the most impact after the trading deadline.
-Several prospects also dressed for the Mighty Ducks showing a lot of scoring talent such as Cullen, Nielsen and especially late season call-up Banham but none them made an impact that was needed.
+Several prospects also dressed for the Mighty Ducks showing a lot of scoring talent such as Cullen, Nielsen and especially late season call-up Banham but none of them made an impact that was needed.
 Their Defense got some young blood as well with Salei and Trnka fulfilling management expectations.
+Kariya's return didn't have the impact the Mighty Ducks had hoped for, going only 7-12-3 overall, but they improved since mid January when Anaheim defeated Florida 8-3, going 3-2-1.
+Before Kariya's return, Anaheim was 11-15-6.